iterative/cml.dev/content/docs/start/github.md

 This action gives you:

-- Functions like `cml-publish` and `cml-send-comment` for publishing data visualization and metrics from your CI workflow as comments in a pull request.
+- Commands like `cml publish` and `cml send-comment` for publishing data visualization and metrics from your CI workflow as comments in a pull request.
-- `cml-runner`, a function that enables workflows to provision cloud and on-premise computing resources for training models
+- `cml runner`, a command that enables workflows to provision cloud and on-premise computing resources for training models
 - The freedom 🦅 to mix and match CML with your favorite data science tools and environments